 People overcook steak because they're afraid of the red juice.

 They think pink means unsafe.
+Practically speaking, the red juice at that temperature?
+Which means the USDA says 145°F with a three-minute rest is safe for whole cuts.
 That's medium.
-But they think red means raw.
-On top of that, the red juice at that temperature?
-Also, pink center.
-So juicy.
-That's why the USDA says 145°F with a three-minute rest is safe for whole cuts.
+They think red means raw.
+Juicy.
+That's why pink center.
 So they nuke a beautiful strip loin until it has the texture of a hockey puck.
 Perfectly safe.

 But the fear runs deep.
-In practice, restaurants get sent-back steaks daily because "it's bleeding. " Home cooks press down on burgers with spatulas, squeezing out every drop of flavor, terrified of a little pink.
+Restaurants get sent-back steaks daily because "it's bleeding."
+Home cooks press down on burgers with spatulas, squeezing out every drop of flavor, terrified of a little pink.

 The flavor connection